Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary: Results

 \subsection{Yields}

 The final yields for key isotopes are listed in Table \ref{table:yields}.
 As expected, we find the explosion yields from the primary star to be similar to previous detonation studies of sub-Chandrasekhar WDs \citep{Fink_2010,Shen_2018_dets,Polin_2019,Gronow_2021,Boos_2021}.
-Interestingly, the yields from our centrally ignited companion detonations indicate more extensive burning than one would expect given the initial progenitor density.
+Interestingly, the yields from our interior ignition companion detonations indicate more extensive burning than one would expect given the initial progenitor density.
 This is demonstrated in the yields from the 1.00 $M_{\odot}$ WD across several models, where it has the same initial density profile.
 When the 1.00 $M_{\odot}$ is detonated as the primary, or directly ignited as the companion, it produces 0.55 $M_{\odot}$ of $^{56}$Ni.
-When it explodes as a companion after a central ignition, however, it produces 0.61 $M_{\odot}$ of $^{56}$Ni.
+When it explodes as a companion after a interior ignition, however, it produces 0.61 $M_{\odot}$ of $^{56}$Ni.

-This increased production of radioactive material in the companion is due to the shock induced from the detonation of the primary, which enhances the density in the bulk of the companion prior to ignition.
+This increased production of radioactive material in the companion is due to the shock induced from the detonation of the primary, which increases the density in the bulk of the companion prior to ignition.
 A demonstration of this density enhancement can be seen in Figure \ref{fig:dens_enhancement} which shows the density structure of the companion before impact and just before ignition.
-This density enhancement also creates a disagreement between the companion yields of the centrally- and directly-lit 1.00 $M_{\odot}$ companions, as the ignition of the companion in the directly-lit model coincides with the impact of the primary and thus propagates along the original density structure of the companion.
+While some of the outer star material has been spatially disrupted (indicated by the green contour lines in Figure \ref{fig:dens_enhancement}), the vast majority of the companion retains its spherical shape due to the low density enhancement relative to the original density of the inner WD.
+This enhancement also creates a disagreement in the yields between the interior and direct ignition models of the 1.00 $M_{\odot}$ companion, as the initiation of the companion detonation in the direct ignition model coincides with the impact of the primary and thus the detonation propagates along the original density structure of the companion.

 Some of our two star explosion models produce total amounts of $^{56}$Ni that fall within the range of that deduced from normal, observed SNe Ia, with our 1.00 + 0.90 $M_{\odot}$ model generating an amount near the expected upper limit \citep{Stritzinger_2006,Scalzo_2014}.
-Both of our 1.10 + 1.00 $M_{\odot}$ models, however, produce an amount of radioactive material that exceeds what is expected from normal SNe Ia and is more aligned with that of super-Chandrasekhar Type Ia events.
+Both of our 1.10 + 1.00 $M_{\odot}$ models, however, produce an amount of radioactive material that exceeds what is expected from normal SNe Ia and is more aligned with that of overluminous Type Ia events.